John Boswell, CFC Ambassador for the LGBTQI Community

 Mary Ella enjoys working with nonprofit organizations across the globe to help make them more effective.
 She started out in systems design and consulting for enterprise businesses, completing her corporate career as an executive for an international human resources consulting firm.
 During the past decade, Mary Ella has worked with and managed development, education and social justice nonprofits in US, UK, Switzerland, India, Canada, and the Niger Delta region of Nigeria.
 Since earning a Master of International Service in 2009 at American University, Mary Ella has focused her efforts on organizations like the Charter for Compassion which use a values-based approach to address the world’s most challenging issues.

-Cynthia LaGrou, Ambassador for Film and Media Arts
+Thea LaGrou, Ambassador for Film and Media Arts

-Cynthia is a cultural creative who is driven by curiosity, imagination and a vision for positive change in the world.
+Thea is a cultural creative who is driven by curiosity, imagination and a vision for positive change in the world.
 As Founding Director at Compathos Foundation she works at the intersection of the arts and creativity, peace and compassion, and social transformation by producing and sharing conscious media that educates and inspires.
 Cynthia facilitates teams of social change artists, filmmakers, musicians, writers, and technologists in the co-creation of meaningful media experiences from around the world, while working to provide strategic insight and integral solutions for content producers, mission-driven organizations, and networked movements.
 Cynthia is an author, speaker and event producer who is passionate about bringing people together to unearth their collective stories and inspire meaningful action around the common good.
 She is working with the Charter to produce community engagement resources and a Media Coalition for Peace and Compassion.

 Andrea LeBlanc, CFC Ambassador for Peace and Non-Violence Sector and annotated bibliographies section